If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 3. Commercial Intent

-Commercial intent can be seen when users express an interest in purchasing a product or service but have not decided on the specific item or brand.
+Commercial intent can be observed when users express an interest in purchasing a product or service but have not yet decided on a specific item or brand.

 These searches often involve comparison shopping, product reviews, or seeking recommendations, like: